chrum/yii2-translations/README.md

 ~~~
 Update the project by running 'composer update'

-Copy the module files to location of your choice

 Enable the module in the config/main.php file adjusting 'class' to your needs:
 ~~~php
 return array(